thewanionly/medusajs-dummy-store/packages/medusa-plugin-shopify/README.md

    ```

    Do the ff steps:
    a.
-Stop the Medusa application (`apps/medusa`) and the Plugin development watch mode (`apps/medusa-plugin-shopify`)
+Stop the Medusa application (`apps/medusa`) and the Plugin development watch mode (`packages/medusa-plugin-shopify`)
    b.
-In `apps/medusa`, remove the changes made to `"medusa-plugin-shopify"` in package.json.
-   c.
 In `apps/medusa`, remove `node_modules`, `.medusa`, `.yalc`, and `yalc.lock`:

    ```bash
    rm -rf node_modules && rm -rf .medusa && rm -rf .yalc && rm -rf yalc.lock
    ```

-   d.
-In `apps/medusa-plugin-shopify`, remove `node_modules` and `.medusa`:
+   c.
+In `packages/medusa-plugin-shopify`, remove `node_modules` and `.medusa`:

    ```bash
    rm -rf node_modules && rm -rf .medusa
    ```

-   e.
+   d.
 Re-do steps #1 to #3 in [Get started](#get-started) section.
 For step #1, run the command in the monorepo root.
+   e.
+Re-do steps #1 to #3 in [Development Mode > With Admin UI Extensions](#with-admin-ui-extensions) section.
    f.
-Re-do steps #1 to #3 in [Development Mode > With Admin UI Extensions](#with-admin-ui-extensions) section.
-   g.
 At this point, any changes to admin UI extensions in the plugin will be reflected in Medusa application.
 However, if issue/error still persists, we would have to rely on rebuilding the plugin every time we make some changes by repeating the Steps a to f.

 ## How it Works